-4.3.
+3.4.
 Using scene context to relate people detections across cameras

-The work described in [16] is focused on the use of scene context for the inter-camera combination of people detections in scenarios recorded with at least two cameras.
-The aim is to cope with situations that hinder people detection algorithms: occlusions, illumination changes, perspective change, etc.
+The work first described in [16] was focused on the use of scene context for the inter-camera combination of people detections in scenarios recorded with at least two cameras.
+The aim was to cope with situations that hinder people detection algorithms: occlusions, illumination changes, perspective change, etc. An extension of this work is now under evaluation [34].
+The context-in the shape of inter-camera extrinsic calibration-is here used by transferring people detection projections between cameras.
+The idea is that a location on a camera view-see Figure 21 (a) and blue solid line in Figure 21 (b)-has to be adapted to the other camera view before projection-see red solid line in Figure 21 (b)-.